Kei (singer): Biography

-Kei was born Kim Ji-yeon on March 20, 1995 in Incheon, South Korea.
+Kei was born Kim Ji-yeon on March 20, 1995, in Incheon, South Korea.
 She graduated from Incheon Youngsun High School.

 Career

-2014-2015: Debut with Lovelyz
+2014–2015: Debut with Lovelyz

 In November 2014, Kei debuted as the main vocalist of girl group Lovelyz with the release of the debut studio album, Girls' Invasion.
 In December 2015, she recorded the song Love Is Like That for the drama Oh My Venus.

-2016-2018: Solo activities
+2016–2018: Solo activities

 She was a contestant for JTBC's main vocal competition Girls Spirit in 2016, and was cast for a lead role in the web drama Matching!
 Boys Archery Club in the same year.
 On September 1, she released the collaborative song "Y".
 On October 26, she released a collaboration with The Solutions titled Beautiful as a part of HIGHGRND label project PLAYGRND.

 In 2017, she made appearances on a variety of shows.
 She appeared on King of Mask Singer as the contestant "Agiley Mouse Jerry" for episodes 107–108.
 She also went on Duet Song Festival covering Kim Tae-yeon's song "I".
 Other shows she guested on was Running Man and Idol National Singing Competition.

 On June 8, 2018, it was announced that Kei would be the new MC for Music Bank alongside actor Choi Won-myeong, starting from June 15.

-2019-present: Solo debut and departure from Woollim
+2019–present: Solo debut, departure from Woollim, musical project and EL7ZUP

 In 2019, she released the extended play (EP) Over and Over, under her real name Kim Ji-yeon.
 The album and the lead single "I Go" music video were released on October 8.

-On November 1, 2021, Woollim Entertainment announced that Kei would not renew her contract and she left the company on November 16, 2021, following Lovelyz's disbandment.
+On November 1, 2021, Woollim Entertainment announced that Kei would not renew her contract and she left the company on November 16, 2021.

 On January 10, 2022, it was confirmed that Kei signed with Palm Tree Island, signaling her debut as a full time musical actress.

-In May 2022, Kei released a ballad, R&B project's 11th single 'Star Road' featuring KozyPop (along with KozyPop), which will be released on May 29, 2022.
+In May 2022, Kei released a ballad, R&B project's 11th single 'Star Road' featuring KozyPop, which will be released on May 29, 2022.